chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

 - [-] commit: if it fails for hooks, add option keep selection of files (docs/keep-commit-selection/spec.md)
-- [-] feat: Parse pytest identifier in search all dialog

 ## Completed Tasks (newest first)

+- [x] feat: Parse pytest identifier in search all dialog
 - [x] feat: Support export of attributes
 - [x] Offer unwrap for redundant cast